 We most often perform treatment during the teen years, because that is the time when we can see how the adult teeth are coming in and the jaw is still malleable enough to align the teeth quickly and easily.
 However, if you’re an adult, don’t assume that it’s too late for braces!
 With modern orthodontic treatments, adults can also make changes to their smile within months.

 The time to start orthodontic treatment varies from person to person.
 For a young child, it may make sense to wait until more adult teeth come in before beginning braces.
 We’re happy to arrange a follow-up appointment in 6, 9 or 12 months following our initial consultation, when we can see how the teeth and jaws are developing – occasionally, nature corrects some misalignment problems as the child grows and no orthodontic treatment is necessary.
-I’m happy to see what nature can do for you.

 Maintaining your oral health during treatment is a priority.
 So prior to beginning braces, we’ll recommend that you have a checkup and cleaning at your dentist’s office.
 If you have any underlying dental or periodontal issues, these should be dealt with prior to orthodontic treatment.